PuruVJ/puruvjdev3/src/blog/react-theming-css-vars.md

 }
 ```

 We're only passing references to the CSS variables in our `theme.colors.primary.main` JS expressions.
 Because this object lives out of React, and is ultimately never changed, the theme switching triggers no re-renders.
-All the repainting is taken care of smoothly by the browser, because we change the CSS variables directly based on `body.[class]`, no JavaScript required other changing the class.
+All the repainting is taken care of smoothly by the browser, because we change the CSS variables directly based on `body.[class]`, no JavaScript required other than changing the class.

 And as you type out the `theme.colors.*` part, VSCode auto fills it in for you, so you simply **can't** mistype a variable at all.
 Simply not possible.

 # Where it falls apart...

 The main focus here is on the intellisense provided by the editor.
 But that is simply not possible if you're using something like **CSS Modules**, where it's just **plain CSS**.
 There, you'll have to remember CSS variables names and hope you don't mess em up 🤐.

+Thankfully though, if you use a similar theming system on every app you make, it gets embedded into your muscle memory and you don't even have to think about it anymore, so there's one way to have the intellisense embedded right in your brains 😅

 # Bonus: Theme Switcher hook